Ada-Developers-Academy/ada-build/roundtable-guides/01-02-hello-world-programming-grammar.md

 1. Why is the escape character `\` sometimes necessary?
     * For instance, why do we need to type `\"` to include double quotes in a string?
 1. Describe how to select a single character from a string?
-    * How do we select multiple characters?
+    - How do we select multiple characters at once?

 ### Practice Problems